Old Fashioned Sweet Potato Pie

 Can I use a homemade pie crust?

 Yes!
-Use the pie crust recipe from my Fresh Peach Pie.
+Use the pie crust recipe from my Fresh Peach Pie or this Crisco pie crust.

 Why does my sweet potato pie seem runny in the middle?